 Convincing a Judge to Lower the Initial Bail

-The defendant has strong ties to the community, such as a family and a job (Judges are often impressed when family members and an employer personally appear to support a defendant at a bail hearing.)
+- Ties to the community.
+The defendant's connection to the community is another important factor.
+For example, having strong local family ties and a job tends to weigh in the defendant's favor.
+(Judges are often impressed when family members and an employer personally appear to support a defendant at a bail hearing.)

 Suspects typically benefit from legal representation at a bail hearing.
 Experienced attorneys know the factors that particular judges find important when considering a request for lowered bail or O.R. release.
 In addition, attorneys normally discuss cases with prosecutors before the bail hearing, and sometimes can assure the judge that the charges are not as serious as they look on paper.
 Finally, the simple truth is that judges often take attorneys’ arguments more seriously than those of self-represented defendants.

 Also consider that judges can always reconsider bail, and may lower bail when they receive information—from an attorney—that they were previously unaware of.
 (For further information, see Can you appeal a judge's bail order?)